-Among the many things that expectant parents hope for in a newborn is a big head — maybe not so much at birth, but shortly thereafter.
-A big-headed baby is stereotypically interpreted as one that possesses intelligence, growth, and good genes (a popular notion no doubt encouraged by people with big heads), and it doesn’t take long for new parents to start wondering how their newborn’s head circumference stacks up against the average head size.
+Among the many things that expectant parents hope for in a newborn is, a big head — maybe not so much at birth, but shortly thereafter.
+A big-headed baby is stereotypically interpreted as one that possesses intelligence, growth, and good genes (a popular notion no doubt encouraged by people with big heads), so it doesn’t take long for new parents to start wondering how their newborn’s head circumference stacks up against the average head size.
 New parents in particular are helpless in the face of child-related percentiles and metrics.
 So when my son’s first checkup revealed that his head circumference was solidly 50th percentile, I was shaken.
 Our pediatrician, unable to console me, resolved to never again show me raw growth data.

 “Some dads,” she told me.
 “Shouldn’t see the percentiles.”

 She was right, of course.
 Head circumference has essentially nothing to do with intelligence and, as long as your child’s head is average-size and regularly growing, there’s no cause for alarm when they come in a bit behind the curve.
 Still, a handful of preliminary studies have suggested links between brain size, head size, and intelligence.
 That research can’t necessarily be dismissed out of hand so it’s hard to figure whether or not head size matters — especially with all that percentile data clouding the picture.